Japanese authorities sat on data showing radiation spread

 Edano declined to comment on whether any government officials would be fired or otherwise punished after the panels' reports are issued.

-Japan will also set up a new nuclear regulator in a few months after the expected passage of an enabling law, part of efforts to repair shattered trust in a regulatory regime long characterized by cozy ties between bureaucrats and utilities.
+Japan will also set up a new nuclear regulator in a few months after the expected passage of an enabling law, part of efforts to repair shattered trust in a regulatory regime long characterised by cosy ties between bureaucrats and utilities.

 All of Japan's 50 reactors have gone off line for safety checks and maintenance since the disaster.
 But despite public opposition, the government on Saturday approved the resumption of operations at two plants in western Japan to avert a power crunch.